 The allowance is paid automatically to state and non-state schools, and parents of students in registered home schooling, based on enrolment data.
-The Textbook and Resource Allowance procedure provides more information about how the allowance works.
+The TRA procedure provides more information about how the allowance works.

 Parents of state school students, and state school students identified as independent students, receive the allowance as a reduction in participation fees for the school’s Student Resource Scheme.
 Where a school does not operate a Student Resource Scheme, or a parent chooses not to participate in the scheme, the school pays the allowance directly to parents.
 Parents that have not agreed to participate in a Student Resource Scheme should contact the school directly if they do not automatically receive the payment.

 Parents of students in registered home school are paid the allowance directly by the department.